 The limited liability company (LLC) is a relatively new type of business legal entity in the U.S. The LLC functions for management purposes in a similar way as a corporation, but in some ways the management is different.
 This article explains the two ways an LLC can be managed - by one or more members or by a manager.

-In the same was as any other type of business, an LLC must have one or more individuals who manage the company, acting like the board of directors does in a corporation.
-An LLC may be managed by all of the members or the LLC may decide to hire a professional manager.
-No state law requires an LLC to be member-managed.
-But which type of manager is better?
+In the same way as any other type of business, an LLC must have one or more individuals who manage the company, acting as the board of directors does in a corporation.
+An LLC may be managed by the members (one member or all the members together), or the LLC may decide to hire a professional manager.

 Member-managed LLCs work like this: All members participate in the decision-making process of the LLC.
 Each member is an agent of the LLC and each member has a vote in business decisions.
-Each member has the authority to make decisions on behalf of the company, but contracts and loan agreements must be approved by a majority of the members.
+Decisions can be made by consensus.
+The members must agree on how to break a tie.
+Each member has the authority to make decisions on behalf of the company in their area of expertise, but contracts and loan agreements must be approved by a majority of the members.

 LLCs often choose a manager in two cases: